 — ways that language designers can modify language specifications in the future to help programmers mitigate the vulnerability.

-Descriptions of how vulnerabilities are manifested in particular programming languages are provided in the other parts of the ISO 24772 series.
-In each language-specific part, the behaviour of the programming language is assumed to be as specified by the language (International or non-International) standard cited in the respective part of the ISO 24772 series.
+Descriptions of how vulnerabilities are manifested in particular programming languages are provided in the other parts of the ISO/IEC 24772 series.
+In each language-specific part such as ISO/IEC TR 24772-2 (Ada), the behaviour of the programming language is assumed to be as specified by the language standard cited in the respective part of the ISO 24772 series.
 Clearly, programs can have different vulnerabilities in a non-standard implementation.
 Examples of non-standard implementations include:

 — compilers written to implement some specification other than the standard,